ccutrer/waterfurnace_aurora/README.md

 Serial ports over the network are also supported.
 Just give a URI like tcp://192.168.1.10:2000/ instead of a local device.
-Be sure to set up your server (like ser2net) to use 4800 baud, ODD.
+Be sure to set up your server (like ser2net) to use 19200 baud, EVEN.
 You can also use RFC2217 serial ports (allowing the serial connection parameters to be set automatically) with a URI like telnet://192.168.1.10:2217/.